This post will be updated as design changes to the Reg Tracker are made.

 Background on the Reg Tracker

-The Reg Tracker was first launched in October 2017 to monitor key regulatory changes during the Trump administration.
-In particular, early in his term, President Trump signed Executive Order 13771, the “two-for-one” deregulation order that required all agencies to enact two deregulatory measures for every new regulatory action.
-Our tracker sought to monitor the impact of this rule, as well as to highlight other key policy changes enacted through the executive branch.
+The Reg Tracker was initially launched under the name “Tracking deregulation in the Trump era” in October 2017 to monitor key regulatory changes during the first Trump administration.
+In particular, early in his first term, President Trump signed Executive Order 13771, the “two-for-one” deregulation order that required agencies to offset the cost of any new regulation by repealing and eliminating the costs associated with at least two existing regulations.
+Our tracker sought to monitor the impact of this executive order, as well as to highlight other key policy changes enacted by the executive branch.
+For more information about the methodology for the Reg Tracker during Trump’s first administration, check out this blog post.

 What is included in the Reg Tracker?